mcg/nautilus-flingo/README.markdown

  - pynotify

 #Installation
-- Clone this repo and copy the "Fling to Device" script into your ~/.gnome2/nautilus-scripts directory.
+- Clone this repo
+- Copy the "Fling to Device" script into your ~/.gnome2/nautilus-scripts directory.
 - Edit the script changing...
     - host = "SOMELOCALHOST" <-This is the IP address or host name of the local machine hosing your media files.
     - port = 80 <- This is the port of the web server hosting your media files.